osisoft/APIDocumentationSandbox/content/api-reference/streaming-updates/streaming-updates-signups.md

 <a id="opIdSignupManager_Get Signup By Id"></a>

 Retrieves a signup by signup identifier.
 If a signup is successfully activated, the response will include an encoded bookmark token for retrieving updates.
+To set your signup to Active status, you must call this route while your signup is in an Activating status.
+Keep in mind that this route will only activate your signup once setup is complete.

 <h3>Request</h3>